Cooperation between the groups will mean better programmes for both RISI's 2015 European Conference and CEPI’s European Paper Week.

 About European Paper Week

-European Paper Week is one of the most important and respected highlights of the pulp and paper industry calendar.
-It brings together key players and representatives from across industry, related sectors and the European institutions, providing an annual platform for high-level debate on the issues that really matter to the paper industry.
+European Paper Week is one of the most important and respected events of the pulp and paper industry.
+It brings together key players and representatives from across the industry, related sectors and the European institutions, providing an annual platform for high-level debate on the issues that really matter to the paper industry.
 Its success has been reflected in its growing attendance.
-This year the event took place in the Thon Hotel EU in the centre of Brussels, Belgium.
+This year the event took place in the Thon Hotel EU in Brussels.

 CEPI aisbl - The Confederation of European Paper Industries